Implicit Conversion In SQL Server – A Silent Perf Killer

 SET STATISTICS IO ONGOSET STATISTICS TIME ONGO DECLARE @variable VARCHAR(10)SET @variable = 'aikoqmuiby' SELECT * FROM TestTableWHERE Col2 = @Variable;

 Voila!
 3 reads now, an index seek in the query plan and according to the time less than 1ms (0 ms elapsed).
 So simply paying attention to the data type means a 100x improvement in time and reads each.
+Implicit conversion kills, you just don’t necessarily know that’s why you are being killed.

 The moral should be clear: Pay attention to your data types…